SaidElBakkali/woocommerce-arabic-currencies/readme.txt

 4. Go to woocommerce currencies settings and enjoy :)

 == Screenshots ==
-1. the list of Arab currencies in WooCommerce settings.
+1. The list of arabic currencies in WooCommerce settings (Arabic WordPress site).
+2. The list of arabic currencies in WooCommerce settings (English WordPress site).

 == Changelog ==
 = 1.0.0 =